Molding Is Taking Its Place in Orthopedic Device Manufacturing

 by Mark Crawford, ODT Contributing Editor | March 19, 2024

-Jim Biggs, director of NPI Technical Solutions at Cretex Medical | CDT, was featured in Orthopedic Design & Technology magazine.
+Jim Biggs, Director of NPI Technical Solutions at Cretex Medical | CDT, was featured in Orthopedic Design & Technology magazine.

 Molding Products